wgmo/graphtik/docs/source/plotting.rst

    .. rst:directive:option:: alt
       :type: `str`

-      If not given, derived from string representation of the :term:`netop`.
+      If not given, derived from string representation of the :term:`pipeline`.

 .. rst:directive::  graphtik-output